Legal

 5. Bio and block-discount details

 5.1 The Bio is the Tutor's main written introduction.
 The block-discount details field, where used, sets out the terms on which the Tutor offers a discount for a block-booking of lessons.
-The same content rules apply to both fields and to any other free-text Profile field.
+The content rules in 5.2 are the baseline for every free-text Profile field: they apply to both of these fields, to the Headline (in addition to the headline-specific rules in section 4), and to any other free-text Profile field, including qualification entries and the town field.

 5.2 The following are prohibited in either field:

-- contact details of any kind — phone numbers, email addresses, postal addresses, web addresses, or social-media handles.
-The platform refuses to publish a Profile that contains them; flagged saves are also reviewed by admin;
+- contact details of any kind, phone numbers, email addresses, postal addresses, web addresses, or social-media handles;

 - false or misleading claims about qualifications, experience, exam-board familiarity, school or institutional affiliations, awards, or rankings;